 Oregon is one of the better states to live in as a gambler.
-Gambling options in the state consist of tribal casinos, one horse racing track, a state lottery, certain forms of online betting, social gambling and charitable games.
+Gambling options in the state consist of tribal casinos, one horse racing track, a state lottery, daily fantasy sports, online racing betting, social gambling and charitable games.
 Additionally, the state issues licenses to organizations wishing to host real money poker games.

 Oregon is one of the few states other than Nevada to have ever offered sports betting in any form.
 The old Sports Action game that allowed parlay-style wagers on the NBA was shut down in 2007 was very limited, but the lottery may have the power to bring back full-scale sports betting now that the federal sports betting prohibition has been stricken down.